gravitational/teleport/rfd/0036-github-actions.md

 ### Assigning Reviewers

-We will assign reviewers when a PR is opened, ready for review, or reopened:
+Reviewers will be assigned when a pull request is opened, ready for review, or reopened.

 ```yaml
 # Example workflow configuration